EdisonEmekagbor/EdisonEmekagbor/README.md

 - 👋 Hi, I’m @EdisonEmekagbor
-- 👀 I am an enthusiast for Cloud Architecture.
+- 👀 I am a Cloud Architectect.
-- 🌱 I’m currently studying as a DevOps cloud Engineer
+- 🌱 I’m currently a Cloud Engineer and soon to be a DevOps Cloud Engineer
 - 💞️ I’m looking to collaborate on Cloud migration/automation projects
-- 📫 How to reach me 08165389093
+- 📫 How to reach me edisonobvious@live.co.uk

 <!---
 EdisonEmekagbor/EdisonEmekagbor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.